zhivkopetrov/robotics_v1/README.md

 ```

 Helper GUI nodes, which can control real hardware or a simulated robot.
-The node is utilising the robot API exposed from the 'urscript_bridge' node
+The nodes are utilising the robot API exposed from the 'urscript_bridge' node.
 ```
 ros2 launch ur_control_gui launch.py
 ros2 launch ur_control_bloom launch.py
 ```

+`ur_control_gui` is a high-level control application suited for executing raw URScripts.
+`ur_control_bloom` provides more sophisticated control concepts such as:
+  - Execution of blocking or async motion commands
+  - Graceful/immediate abort of motion trajectories
+  - Constructing gripper/motion/robot URScripts with source code primitives
+  - Configurable high-level state machine and low-level motion sequences
+  - Configurable motion strategies (behavior) based on config
+  - Gripper full hardware support and basic simulation support

 ## Hardware requirements
 This project utilizes hardware-accelerated graphics.